 WHAT WE DO

-Our research is currently funded by National Science Foundation (DMR/CMMT, CHE, Wisconsin MRSEC), Department of Energy – Basic Energy Science (Computational Chemical Science, Computational Materials Science, EFRC CHOISE), AFOSR (Young Investigator Program, CFIRE), MOORE Foundation, and SLOAN Fellowship.
+We sincerely appreciate the support from National Science Foundation (DMR/CMMT, CHE, Wisconsin MRSEC), Department of Energy – Basic Energy Science (Computational Chemical Science, Computational Materials Science, EFRC CHOISE), AFOSR, MOORE Foundation, and Alfred P. SLOAN Fellowship.

 OUR RESEARCH